We’re back for Part 5 of our latest WordPress Website Design series – How to Create a Membership Website!

 Choosing your membership website software

-Basically, you buy WishList and upload it into your WordPress website, just as you would any plugin.
+Basically, you buy WishList and upload it to your WordPress website, just as you would any plugin.
 Did I just lose you there?
 If I did, then you’ll probably have to hire a web person to help you out!
-My team and I are available to help you with this entire set up.
-We can easily knock this out for you with super fast set up and installation (we know all the ways to maneuver and set up the website!).
+My team and I are available to help you with this entire setup.
+We can easily knock this out for you with super fast setup and installation (we know all the ways to maneuver and set up the website!).

 Setting up the WishList plugin